abandon-ability-able/electrumLiveCD/README.md

 Offline machine
 1. boot into usb on an offline machine
-2. run startx in tty
-3. run electrum in xterm
-4. create wallets, sign transactions, etc
+2. create wallets, sign transactions, etc
+3. if you plug in a usb drive, it'll be available in /media

 This approach avoids the issues mentioned above
-- this repo contains <50 lines of code so is easy to audit.
-IMO the dependencies, nix, xorg, and electrum are trustworthy enough because they're all opensource, heavily used, and have substantial investment behind them.
+- this repo contains <70 lines of code so is easy to audit.
+IMO the dependencies are trustworthy enough because they're all opensource, heavily used, and have substantial investment behind them.
 Note that I'm pulling the appimage from the electrum website instead of using the nixpkg due to the potential of malicious code
 - since this is software, you can rebuild and run on any systems you want

 If you found this useful, tips are appreciated